How Does Leverage Trading Affect Profit?

 Explanation of how leverage affects profit

-Let’s say that you use a leverage ratio of 1:10 on a top Bitcoin leverage exchange to trade Bitcoin.
+Let’s say that you use a ratio of 1:10 on a Bitcoin exchange to trade Bitcoin.

-If your initial deposit is $500, the leverage will increase your position size to $5000.
+If your initial deposit is $500, the multiplier will increase your position size to $5000.

 Once you buy Bitcoin for a total value of $5000 and make a profit of 4% the total profit will be worth $200.

-It is the increase in the size of the position size that increases the profits which is why leverage is so widely used.
+It is the increase in the size of the position size that increases the profits which is why margin is so widely used.

 Examples of profitable leverage trades